-10. The determining of this Instrument finalises the investigation in relation to ganglion as advertised in the Government Notices Gazette of 25 June 2024.
+10. The determining of this Instrument finalises the investigation in relation to malignant neoplasm of the urethra as advertised in the Government Notices Gazette of 25 June 2024.

 References

 11. A list of references relating to the above condition is available on the Authority's website at: www.rma.gov.au.
 Any other document referred to in this Statement of Principles is available on request to the Repatriation Medical Authority at the following address: